kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 **Amazon's operating cash flow was $39bn in 2019.
 But if you calculate Amazon's free cash flow correctly and adjust it for lease financed investment and stock-based compensation, you will find out that Amazon's free cash flow is negative.
 That is thanks to Amazon's high level of investments in its fulfillment, logistics, and server capacity.**

-In case you are not familiar with the visualizations that I use in this article, I published the post ["7 Best Charts for Income Statement Presentation & Analysis."](https://www.kamilfranek.com/best-charts-for-income-statement-presentation-and-analysis/) In this post, I explain most of the financial statements visualizations that I use here.
+In case you are not familiar with the visualizations that I use in this article, I published the post ["7 Best Charts for Income Statement Presentation & Analysis."](https://www.kamilfranek.com/best-charts-for-income-statement-presentation-and-analysis/) I explain there most of the financial statements visualizations that I use here.

 ### How Much Revenue and Profits Amazon Earned and Where it Comes From (Income Statement Overview)